logo

 Abstract

-This study investigated the temporal dynamics and causal relevance of face processing in the human temporal cortex (TC) using intracranial recordings in eight participants.
-Face-selective responses were clustered in the ventral TC, exhibiting a posterior-to-anterior gradient in response time and selectivity.
-A sparse model using human face-selective sites performed as well as or better than anatomically distributed models in discriminating faces from non-faces.
-Electrical stimulation of the posterior fusiform site (pFUS) causally influenced conscious face processing, suggesting anatomically discrete but temporally distributed response profiles.
+We measured the fast temporal dynamics of face processing simultaneously across the human temporal cortex (TC) using intracranial recordings in eight participants.
+We found sites with selective responses to faces clustered in the ventral TC, which responded increasingly strongly to marine animal, bird, mammal, and human faces.
+Both face-selective and face-active but non-selective sites showed a posterior to anterior gradient in response time and selectivity.
+A sparse model focusing on information from the human face-selective sites performed as well as, or better than, anatomically distributed models when discriminating faces from non-faces stimuli.
+Additionally, we identified the posterior fusiform site (pFUS) as causally the most relevant node for inducing distortion of conscious face processing by direct electrical stimulation.
+These findings support anatomically discrete but temporally distributed response profiles in the human brain and provide a new common ground for unifying the seemingly contradictory modular and distributed modes of face processing.

 Publisher